Arsenic: Physical characteristics

-The three most common arsenic allotropes are gray, yellow, and black arsenic, with gray being the most common.
-Gray arsenic (α-As, space group R3̅m No. 166) adopts a double-layered structure consisting of many interlocked, ruffled, six-membered rings.
-Because of weak bonding between the layers, gray arsenic is brittle and has a relatively low Mohs hardness of 3.5.
+The three most common arsenic allotropes are grey, yellow, and black arsenic, with grey being the most common.
+Grey arsenic (α-As, space group R3̅m No. 166) adopts a double-layered structure consisting of many interlocked, ruffled, six-membered rings.
+Because of weak bonding between the layers, grey arsenic is brittle and has a relatively low Mohs hardness of 3.5.
 Nearest and next-nearest neighbors form a distorted octahedral complex, with the three atoms in the same double-layer being slightly closer than the three atoms in the next.
 This relatively close packing leads to a high density of 5.73 g/cm3.
-Gray arsenic is a semimetal, but becomes a semiconductor with a bandgap of 1.2–1.4 eV if amorphized.
-Gray arsenic is also the most stable form.
+Grey arsenic is a semimetal, but becomes a semiconductor with a bandgap of 1.2–1.4 eV if amorphized.
+Grey arsenic is also the most stable form.
 Yellow arsenic is soft and waxy, and somewhat similar to tetraphosphorus (P4).
 Both have four atoms arranged in a tetrahedral structure in which each atom is bound to each of the other three atoms by a single bond.
 This unstable allotrope, being molecular, is the most volatile, least dense, and most toxic.
 Solid yellow arsenic is produced by rapid cooling of arsenic vapor, As4.
-It is rapidly transformed into gray arsenic by light.
+It is rapidly transformed into grey arsenic by light.
 The yellow form has a density of 1.97 g/cm3.
 Black arsenic is similar in structure to black phosphorus.

 Black arsenic can also be formed by cooling vapor at around 100–220 °C and by crystallization of amorphous arsenic in the presence of mercury vapors.
 It is glassy and brittle.
 Black arsenic is also a poor electrical conductor.

-As arsenic's triple point is at 3.628 MPa (35.81 atm), it does not have a melting point at standard pressure but instead sublimes from solid to vapor at 887 K (615 °C or 1137 °F).
+Arsenic sublimes upon heating at atmospheric pressure, converting directly to a gaseous form without an intervening liquid state at 887 K. However, at 817 °C and 28 atm, arsenic melts.
+The triple point is at 3.63 MPa and 1090 K.

 Isotopes

-Arsenic occurs in nature as one stable isotope, 75As, a monoisotopic element.
-As of 2003, at least 33 radioisotopes have also been synthesized, ranging in atomic mass from 60 to 92.
-The most stable of these is 73As with a half-life of 80.30 days.
-All other isotopes have half-lives of under one day, with the exception of 71As (t1/2=65.30 hours), 72As (t1/2=26.0 hours), 74As (t1/2=17.77 days), 76As (t1/2=1.0942 days), and 77As (t1/2=38.83 hours).
-Isotopes that are lighter than the stable 75As tend to decay by β+ decay, and those that are heavier tend to decay by β− decay, with some exceptions.
+Arsenic occurs naturally as a single stable isotope, 75As.
+Synthetic radioisotopes are known from 64As to 95As, as well as at least 11 isomers.

+The most stable of these are 73As with a half-life of 80.30 days and 74As with a half-life of 17.77 days, followed by 71As (65.30 hours), 77As (38.79 hours), 76As (26.24 hours), and 72As (26.0 hours).
+All others have half-lives under 100 minutes and most under one minute.
+Isotopes lighter than the stable one generally decay by positron emission or electron capture to germanium isotopes, while those heavier beta decay to selenium isotopes.
+A notable exception is that 74As decays both ways.
-At least 10 nuclear isomers have been described, ranging in atomic mass from 66 to 84.
-The most stable of arsenic's isomers is 68mAs with a half-life of 111 seconds.